Customer & Agent Experiences

 “When operational work shrinks, what's left is the hard problems.
 Our clients get complex deliverables faster, and a team that evaluates more options, catches more risks, and commits with more confidence.”

 Each layer is something we ship in production.
-Most engagements start with one.
-Adjacent layers follow when the architecture holds.
+Most engagements start with just one, and the adjacent layers follow once the architecture holds.

-Data Cloud, MuleSoft and API-led connectivity, AWS/Azure/GCP integration, ERP/billing, product telemetry, data warehouse connectivity.
-The integration layer is what makes Salesforce, your hyperscaler workloads, your product, your ERP, and your warehouse act as one system instead of many.
+The integration layer makes Salesforce, your hyperscaler workloads, your product, your ERP, and your warehouse act as one system.

 A point of view on where Salesforce is going next, and a self-scored readiness assessment for the Revenue Cloud move.